AI Use Cases/Healthcare

 1

-Step 1: Your team connects Revenue Institute's secure API to your existing Epic, Cerner, athenahealth, or Meditech instances using HIPAA-compliant OAuth protocols.
+Step 1: Your team connects Revenue Institute's secure API to your existing Epic, Cerner, athenahealth, or Meditech instances using OAuth connections configured to your HIPAA requirements.
 We ingest de-identified encounter data, claims metadata, prior authorization queue status, and clinical documentation metrics - no PHI is stored or processed by our models.

 2